jakthom/hercules/README.md

 Hercules **sources** and **metrics** can be *externally enriched*, leading to more ***thorough***, ***accurate*** (or is it precise?), ***properly-labeled*** metrics.

-Don't run expensive, time-consuming relabel and join operations on your centralized Prometheus data store.
 Integrate, calculate, enrich, and label on the edge.

 **Example Enriched Source:**